 01 of 03

-Our Yosemite map gives an overview of the Yosemite area, to help you decide where to stay.
+This Yosemite map gives an overview of the Yosemite area, to help you decide where to stay.
 These are the general areas where you can find a hotel or campground that are close enough to the park.
-Instead of spending all day getting there, you can now put on your hiking shoes and begin your outdoors adventure in no time.
+Instead of spending all day getting there, you can now put on your hiking shoes and begin your outdoor adventure in no time.

-Our lodging guide is here to help you find a place to stay, regardless of whether you're planning on hiking Half Dome, camping at the National Park, or visiting with giant sequoias.
-Stay up to date on park news, road closures and more by viewing the National Park Service site for Yosemite.
+Find a place to stay, regardless of whether you're planning on hiking Half Dome, camping at the National Park, or visiting with giant sequoias.
+Stay up to date on park news, road closures, and more by viewing the National Park Service site for Yosemite.

 02 of 03

 Fish Camp is very close to Yosemite's south entrance, Wawona and the Mariposa Grove of giant sequoias.
 It is still about an hour's drive from the valley.
-Although it's further away from the park, you'll have the luxury of access to grocery stores, restaurants and movie theaters.
-Some popular options include bed and breakfast inns, vacation rentals and camping sites.
-This guide covers them all.
+Although it's further away from the park, you'll have the luxury of access to grocery stores, restaurants, and movie theaters.
+Some popular options include bed and breakfast inns, vacation rentals, and camping sites.

 For most visitors, this is the best place to stay outside the park.
 But if you can't get by without WiFi, you may want to try Fish Camp or Groveland instead.